Rainrider/HandleIt/README.md

 ## How to use

 Type `/handleit` or `/hit` in the chat to open the options.
-Click "New event" or a select an existing one.
+Click "New event" or select an existing one.
 Edit to your liking.

 Anytime you change something, the event will be automatically disabled.
 Re-enable when you are done.